SoftwareAG/c8y-docs/content/apama/overview-analytics-bundle/streaming-analytics.md

 title: Streaming analytics with Apama EPL
 layout: redirect
 ---
-Using Apama streaming analytics, you can add your own logic to your IoT solution for immediate processing of incoming data from devices or other data sources.
+Using the Streaming Analytics application, you can add your own logic to your IoT solution for immediate processing of incoming data from devices or other data sources.
 These user-defined operations can, for example, alert applications of new incoming data, create new operations based on the received data (such as sending an alarm when a threshold for a sensor is exceeded), or trigger operations on devices.

 The operation logic is based on Apama's Event Processing Language (Apama EPL).